In the second quarter, the lockdown dampened the Consumer credit growth

-The annual growth rate of consumer credit represents the change in the outstanding amount of consumer credit to households, i.e. to individuals and sole traders.
-Given that there are no European data solely on loans to individuals, the comparison is made on that basis.
+Households consist of individuals and sole traders.
+Given that there are no European data solely on outstanding amounts of loans to individuals, the comparison of credit growth is made on the basis of households.

 The average interest rates by country for revolving loans and overdrafts also include credit card loans and cover new loans to households and non-profit institutions serving households (NPISH).

-The interest rates for installment loans to households and NPISH relates to new contracts, fixed rates only for the United-Kingdom, all rates for France and euro area.
-The average fees are obtained by calculating the difference between the annual percentage rate of charge and the narrowly defined effective rate on new personal loans to households and NPISH.
+The interest rates for installment loans to households and NPISH relates to new contracts, at fixed rates only for the United-Kingdom, at all rates for France and euro area.
+The average fees are obtained by calculating the difference between the annual percentage rate of charge (APRC) and the narrowly defined effective rate (NDER) on new personal loans to households and NPISH.
 The market shares of the different types of distributor network are calculated using the outstanding amount of revolving credit to individuals.

 Download the PDF version of this